 - The patient doesn’t meet the deductible for the year.

-- Services are bundled and so providers are receiving only one payment.
+- Services can be bundled, so providers are receiving only one payment.

 - The patient has exceeded the benefits covered by their plan.